ChatGPTKnowledge CutoffGPT-5GPT-5.6LLM Training DataAI SearchGEOChatGPT SEO

 ChatGPTHigh — Oct 2023 default (GPT-4o)Bing indexing + GPTBot access

-Google AI OverviewsLow — Gemini has live Google accessGoogle indexing + E-E-A-T signals
+Google AI OverviewsLow — Gemini 3.x has live Google accessGoogle indexing + E-E-A-T signals

 PerplexityNear zero — native real-time crawlCrawlability + citation-worthy structure

-Google AI ModeLow — live Gemini groundingGoogle indexing + schema clarity
+Google AI ModeLow — live Gemini 3.x groundingGoogle indexing + schema clarity

 Microsoft CopilotHigh — GPT-4o based, Bing groundingSame as ChatGPT